Oriseven/DeepCRF_TIFS/README.md

 # DeepCRF_TIFS

 This repository provides the implementation of DeepCRF.
-Read the preprint for more details: TBD
+Read the preprint for more details: [DeepCRF](https://arxiv.org/pdf/2411.06925)

 ## Setup